Skip to Main Content

 • The child’s age and health

-The main treatments for germ cell tumors of the brain and spinal cord are:
+The main treatments for germ cell tumors of the brain and spinal cord are radiation therapy and chemotherapyClinical trials may be available as an option for some patients.

 For recurrent disease, patients may get high-dose chemotherapy with stem cell rescue.

-Surgery is not often used to treat germinoma.
-However, as non-germinomas are harder to treat, surgery may be used to remove as much of the tumor as possible.
-The patient may need more chemotherapy and radiation therapy.
+Surgery may be used to treat certain types of tumors.
+It is not often used to treat germinomas.
+However, because non-germinomas are often harder to treat, surgery may be used to remove as much of the tumor as possible.
+Surgery is usually used along with chemotherapy and radiation therapy.

-In some cases, doctors place a ventriculoperitoneal (VP) shunt or external shunt in the brain to prevent fluid from building up.
-Too much fluid can increase pressure on the brain, causing harm.
-A shunt is a small tube that drains cerebrospinal fluid so that it can be removed from the brain and reduce pressure.
-This can relieve many symptoms caused by brain tumors.
+In some cases, a shunt is placed in the brain to keep fluid from building up (hydrocephalus).
+This fluid causes increased intracranial pressure.
+It may cause many of the symptoms associated with germ cell brain tumors.
+A shunt is a small tube that drains cerebrospinal fluid to remove it from the brain and reduce pressure.
 The shunt may be temporary or permanent.

 Your care team is the best source of information about your child's prognosis.
 The prognosis depends on several factors.
 These include: